Jarrod Bowen: Early life

-Bowen was born in Leominster, Herefordshire.
-Growing up, his idol was David Beckham and he supported Manchester United.
+Jarrod Bowen was born on 20 December 1996 in Leominster, Herefordshire.
+His mother is a teacher at the school that Bowen attended as a child, and his father is a farmer in Herefordshire, who played football at a semi-professional level for Forest Green, Worcester and Hereford.
+Growing up, Bowen's idol was David Beckham and he supported Manchester United.

 Club career

 Hereford United

+Bowen began his career at local club Leominster Minors, joining the club at the age of four, staying with the club until under-16 level.
 After unsuccessful trials at Aston Villa and Cardiff City, Bowen started his career as a scholar at Hereford United.
-At the age of 17, Bowen was given his Hereford United first team debut by manager Peter Beadle after impressing for the youth team that season, playing in a 2–0 loss against Barnet on 22 March 2014.
-He scored his first career goal on 21 April 2014 in Hereford's 3–2 home victory over Alfreton Town.
+At the age of 17, Bowen was given his first-team debut by manager Peter Beadle after impressing for the youth team that season, playing in a 2–0 loss against Barnet on 22 March 2014.
+He scored his first career goal on 21 April in Hereford's 3–2 home victory over Alfreton Town.

 Hull City

-After Hereford were expelled from the Football Conference in June 2014, Bowen signed for Premier League club Hull City in July.
-After impressing during pre-season in 2016, he made his first-team debut for Hull on 23 August, playing the full 90 minutes in a 3–1 EFL Cup victory over Exeter City.
+After Hereford were expelled from the Football Conference in June 2014, Bowen signed for Premier League club Hull City on 8 July on a free transfer.
+After impressing during pre-season in 2016, he made his debut for Hull on 23 August, playing the full 90 minutes in a 3–1 away victory over Exeter City in the 2016–17 EFL Cup.
 On 7 November 2016, Bowen signed a new two-year contract with Hull.

 Bowen scored his first goal for Hull on 5 August 2017, away to Aston Villa in a 1–1 draw.
 In September 2017, Bowen signed a new contract that tied him to the club until June 2020.
 He scored 15 goals in all competitions during the 2017–18 season, which saw him finish as Hull's top scorer.
 At the annual end of season awards ceremony on 8 May 2018, Bowen won both the Hull City Supporter's Player of the Year and Players' Player of the Year awards.

 Bowen was nominated for the EFL Championship Player of the Month award for December 2018, subsequently winning the award in January 2019.
 In March 2019, he was selected as part of the 2018–19 Championship Team of the Season.
 He scored 22 goals in all competitions during the 2018–19 season, which saw him finish as Hull's top scorer again.
 At the annual end of season awards ceremony on 7 May 2019, Bowen won the Player of the Year, Players' Player of the Year and Hull City Supporter's Player of the Year awards.

-On 27 November 2019, Bowen scored his 50th goal for Hull as a part of a brace during a 4-0 home win over Preston North End.
-He would score his last goal for the Tigers in a 1-0 away win against Sheffield Wednesday on 1 January 2020.
+On 27 November 2019, Bowen scored his 50th goal for Hull as a part of a brace during a 4–0 home win over Preston North End.
+He would score his last goal for Hull in a 1–0 away win against Sheffield Wednesday on 1 January 2020.